How to Find Dedicated Freight Lanes as an Owner-Operator

 Step 1: Analyze Your Current Freight Patterns

-Your ideal dedicated lane is already in your data—it's the route you naturally gravitate toward because it works.
+Before hunting for dedicated lanes, look at your existing load history.
+Your ideal dedicated lane is already in your data—it's the route you naturally gravitate toward.

 Step 2: Build Broker Relationships